Galaxy Phase-Space Density Data Preclude that Bose-Einstein Condensate be the Total Dark Matter: Conclusions

-This window {\bf disagrees} by many orders of magnitude both with the galaxy phase-space density constraint eq.(\ref{conBE}) and with the Jeans length constraint eq.(\ref{jeans}) in order for the axion to be DM.
-The existence of the axion particle is well motivated from QCD \cite{axion,tres}.
-But, as we see, the axion cannot be the DM particle.
-The two observable $ \rho_{DM} $ and $ Q $ robustly constrain $ T_d / T_c $ and $ m $ in an inescapable way ruling out BEC DM in general and BEC axion DM in particular.
-Moreover, we have also consider inhomogenous gravitationally bounded BEC's supported by the bosonic quantum pressure independently of any particular particle physics scenario.
+\item{The window eq.(\ref{mexpax}) {\bf disagrees} by many orders of magnitude both with the galaxy phase-space density constraint Eq.(\ref{conBE}) and with the required value $ m \sim 10^{-22}$ galaxy structure constraint in order for the axion to be DM.}

+\item{The existence of the axion particle is well motivated from QCD \cite{axion},\cite{tres}.
+But, as we have seen, the axion {\textbf cannot be the DM particle}.
+The two observables: the average DM density $ \rho_{DM} $ in real space and the phase space density $ Q $ robustly constrain in an inescapable way both: the possibility to form a BEC, eg $( T_d / T_c )$, and the DM particle mass $ m $ ruling out BEC DM in general, and the BEC axion DM in particular.} \item{Moreover, the value $ m \sim 10^{-22} $ eV can only be obtained with a number of ultrarelativistic degrees of freedom at decoupling {\bf in the trillions} which is impossible for decoupling in the radiation dominated era.}

+\item{In addition, we have also considered inhomogenous gravitationally bounded BEC's supported by the bosonic quantum pressure independently of any particular particle physics scenario.
 For a typical size $ R \sim $ kpc and compact object masses $ M \sim 10^7 \; M_\odot $ they remarkably lead to the same particle mass $ m \sim 10^{-22} $ eV as the BEC free-streaming length.
-However, the phase-space density for the gravitationally bounded BEC's turns out to be {\bf more than sixty orders of magnitude smaller} than the galaxy observed values.
+However, the {\bf phase-space density} for the gravitationally bounded BEC's turns out to be {\bf more than sixty orders of magnitude smaller} than the galaxy observed values.}

+\item{We have provided here a generic treatment, independent of the particle physics model and which applies to all DM BEC, in both: in or out of equilibrium situations.
+We conclude that the BEC cannot be the total DM.
+The axion can be candidate to be only part of the DM of the universe.}

+\item{In all the DM BEC discussion here it is assumed that axions represent the whole DM in the universe, as is usually the case to investigate the feasibility of a DM candidate.
+In mixed scenarios where particles other than axions could form a large part of the DM, one could have an axion DM BEC constituing a part of the universe DM.}

+\item{In supersymmetric models the supersymmetric partner of the axion is a fermion called axino, degenerate in mass with the axion.
+An {\bf axino} with mass {\bf in the keV scale} would be a good warm dark matter (WDM) candidate.
+Actually, an axion (and hence an axino) with particle mass in the keV scale naturally appeared for a decoupling temperature $ T_d \sim 10^{11} $ GeV, [see eqs.(\ref{conBE})-(\ref{mTE})].}